-Australia is a large continent, so there are different EV charging costs for each person, depending on where they drive and where they charge.
+Australia is a large continent, so there are different EV charging costs for each person, depending on where they drive, where they charge and what systems they leave running when they park.

-For example, charging at Tesla Superchargers, is currently a median price of 52c/kWh
+For example, charging at Tesla Superchargers, is currently a median price of 51c/kWh

-Below are observed DC EV Charging Prices in Australia, updated 23 December 2025
+Below are examples of observed EV Charging Prices in Australia, updated 28 March 2026

-^^As at 23 December 2025 Of the 148 Tesla Supercharger sites, 98 are flat rate, 50 are ToU.
-Currently the Tesla median flat rate is 52c/kWh.
-Tesla prices shown are for Tesla vehicles.
-A Supercharger Membership ($9.99mth), allows other vehicles same price as Tesla vehicles at those Superchargers which are open to non Teslas. *Wevolt at Moama Bowling Club is free. **From 8-1-26 Jolt Daily plan has $1.99 service fee which includes first 7kWh then fixed rate depending on speed and location.
-Jolt Pro plan has no service fee and different pricing, including ToU. ***Chargefox at Cobblebank Vic, Urbnsrf Tullamarine Vic, Waddamana Tas are free. ****Evie give 4cKWh discount to RACQ members at Chargers in Qld. ++ Chargefox gives members of motoring organisations a discount at 21 selected DC locations.
+The rate/100km is based on 20kWh/100km.
+My EV sedan only uses 15kWh/100km but larger SUV type EVs use a bit more, also if charging at a DC charger a little extra energy is consumed by the charger, or car itself during charging or when parked, so I have used 20kWh to allow for those extras. ^^As at 28 March 2026 Of the 151 Tesla Supercharger sites, 95 are flat rate, 56 are ToU.
+Currently the Tesla median flat rate is 51c/kWh.
+Tesla prices shown are for Tesla Owners or Members.
+A Supercharger Membership ($9.99mth), allows other vehicles same price as Tesla vehicles at those Superchargers which are open to non Teslas. **Jolt Daily plan has $1.99 service fee which includes first 7kWh then fixed rate depending on speed and location.
+Jolt Pro plan has no service fee and different pricing, including ToU. ****Evie give 4cKWh discount to RACQ members at Chargers in Qld. ^BP Pulse is 5% more if you activate via your Chargefox account. ++ Chargefox gives members of motoring organisations a discount at selected DC locations.
 RAA SA Members get 10% at all RAA locations. +++NRMA app has lower pricing than using Chargefox RFID or app at NRMA chargers and members get a further 5c/kWh discount if they use NRMA App.
+Some networks also have some free chargers in some locations.

 * The $/kWh price is the most common method used by DC EV charging networks, but some use a range of other methods, in addition to or instead of a kW/hr rate.
 DC Pricing may include an hourly fee while charging, or when congested, like 50c/minute, or an Idle Fee if you remain parked after charging.
 Some DC Idle fees are from 3c to $2/minute, so always good to move the car when finished charging.